ashtonjamesd/aster/doc/reference/defer.md

 ## Defer

-Defer is used to execute code after the current scope exits.
+Defer is used to execute code after the current function scope exits.

 ```
 pub fn main(): i8 {